hxu296/CS564/p3/Btree/design_report.md

 ```
 By doing this, we consciously avoided buffer slots from being locked and thereby allowed a greater number of frequently-used pages to be saved in memory.
 This design leads to improved I/O performance at cost of CPU run time.
 However, because BufMgr uses the clock algorithm, resolving a page miss takes only linear time.
 I argue that the CPU time cost is well worth the improvement on I/O performance.
 ## 3. Node

+### 3a.
+Node attributes
 There are 3 challenges for designing a good B+ Tree node:
 1. How to differentiate leaf nodes from non-leaf nodes?
 2. Say we want to split when inserting to a full node.
 How do we know if a node is full or not?
-3. Say if we want to insert to a node's parent after splitting it.
+3. Say we want to insert to a node's parent after splitting it.
 How do we know a node's parent?

 To resolve these challenges, we introduced the following node attributes:

 ```c++
 nodeType type; // enum nodeType{NONLEAF, LEAF}